Maryland unveils statues of Tubman, Douglass in Capitol

 Maryland also has removed painful reminders of its past in recent years.

-In 2017, the state removed a statue of Roger B. Taney, the U.S. Supreme Court justice who wrote the 1857 Dred Scott decision that upheld slavery and denied citizenship to African Americans.
+In 2017, the state removed a statue of Roger B. Taney, the U.S. Supreme Court justice and Maryland native who wrote the 1857 Dred Scott decision that upheld slavery and denied citizenship to African Americans.

-Virginia continues to have some of the country’s most prominent displays of Confederate monuments in its capital city of Richmond.
+The state of Virginia continues to have some of the country’s most prominent displays of Confederate monuments in its capital city of Richmond.
 But in December a large bronze sculpture of a young black man in a hoodie astride a horse was permanently installed on the lawn of the Virginia Museum of Fine Arts.
-The “Rumors of War” sculpture was previously on display in New Yorki’s Times Square and is artist Kehinde Wiley’s response to Confederate monuments in the U.S. and the South in particular.
+The “Rumors of War” sculpture was previously on display in Times Square and is artist Kehinde Wiley’s response to Confederate monuments in the U.S. and the South in particular.

-Recently, a conservative Republican lawmaker, irked that Democrats might mess with Virginia’s Confederate monuments, filed a bill that boiled down to a dare: If you want to take down statues, start with one of your own.

-House Bill 1305 calls for ridding Richmond’s Capitol Square of a 10-foot statue of Harry Flood Byrd, the former Democratic governor, U.S. senator, kingmaker and segregationist who dominated Virginia politics for 40 years.

 (0) comments